The Secretary’s Distinguished Research Fellowship

 All applicants for the Smithsonian Institution Fellowship Program (SIFP) are eligible for and considered for the Secretary’s Distinguished Research Fellowship.

 How it Works

 Selection of candidates for consideration of this award is managed through the regular review process of the SIFP.
 After the science review committees have met and made their award decisions, the committees are asked to nominate their top postdoc awardees.
-These candidates are then presented to the Office of the Under Secretary for Science (OUSS) who selects the finalists to be presented to the Smithsonian Secretary for decision on the final award.
+These candidates are then presented to the Office of the Deputy Under Secretary for Collections and Interdisciplinary Support (DUSCIS) for selection of the final award.

 How to Apply

 No applications are available to apply directly to the Secretary’s Distinguished Research Fellowship.
 Rather, possible recipients of this fellowship are identified by the various science unit review committees who complete a 2017 SD Nomination Form and submit to SIOFI@si.edu.

 Past Secretary’s Distinguished Research Fellows:

 2009 – Tom Mozdzer (SERC): Effects of Global Change on Common Reed and Phragmites Australis